CACI No. 5003. Witnesses

 single witness is enough to prove a fact.

-You must not be biased in favor of or against any witness because of his
+You must not be biased in favor of or against any witness because of the

-or her disability, gender, race, religion, ethnicity, sexual orientation, age,
+witness’s disability, gender, race, religion, ethnicity, sexual orientation,

 impermissible form of bias]].